awsdocs/amazon-s3-userguide/doc_source/aws-usage-report-understand.md

 1. There is no minimum billable object size for objects in the S3 Intelligent\-Tiering storage class\.
 Objects that are smaller than 128 KB are not monitored or eligible for auto\-tiering\.
 Smaller objects are always stored in the S3 Intelligent\-Tiering Frequent Access tier\.

 1. When you initiate an “InitiateMultipartUpload,” “UploadPart,” or “CopyPart” request to either the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes, requests are billed at S3 Standard request rates until you complete the multipart upload\.
 Once the upload completes, the single “CompleteMultipartUpload” request is billed at the PUT rate for the destination S3 Glacier storage\.
 In\-progress multipart parts for a PUT to the S3 Glacier Flexible Retrieval storage class are billed as S3 Glacier Staging Storage at S3 Standard storage rates until the upload completes\.
 Similarly, in\-progress multipart parts for a PUT to the S3 Glacier Deep Archive storage class are billed as S3 Glacier Deep Archive Staging Storage at S3 Standard storage rates until the upload completes\.

+1. Regional outgoing data transfer costs vary depending on the destination region (see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)).
+In the event that outgoing data transfer goes to an Amazon-owned IP address that is not configured in an AWS regional range, S3 is unable to quantify the regional data transfer cost.
+When this occurs, a `region-AMZN-Out-Bytes` usage type appears in the billing and usage report and there is no outgoing data transfer cost for these transfers.

 ## Tracking Operations in Your Usage Reports<a name="aws-usage-report-understand-operations"></a>